lgedeon/term-meta/README.md

 term-meta
 =============

-Term Meta Polyfill
+Term Meta Polyfill ( aka Taxonomy Meta )
 Term Meta for WordPress without adding or modifying tables.
 Adds term meta to terms of select taxonomies.
 This is achieved by pairing a custom-post-type post with each registered taxonomy.
 The functions are designed to be forward compatible.
-So as parts of the term meta added to core https://core.trac.wordpress.org/ticket/10142 functions in this plugin can be updated and eventually replaced.
+So as parts of term meta added to core https://core.trac.wordpress.org/ticket/10142 functions in this plugin can be updated and eventually replaced.

 TODO: